o10collin/o10collin/README.md

 <p align="left">

-> I contribute here and there, but almost all of my work is closed source and will not be publicized.
-If you wish to request a demo, please reach out to me.
+> i contribute here and there, but almost all of my work is closed source and will not be publicized. if you wish to request a demo, please reach out to me.

 </p>